 Lindsay Arnold conducts research on issues including substance-impaired driving and vulnerable road users.
-Prior to joining the Foundation in 2012, she served as a public health fellow in the National Highway Traffic Safety Administration’s Office of Behavioral Safety Research, and as a research associate at the University of California, Berkeley’s Safe Transportation Research & Education Center.
-Her research has been published in scientific journals including Accident Analysis & Prevention, the Transportation Research Record: Journal of the Transportation Research Board, and ITE Journal.
-Arnold holds a master’s degree in public health with a focus in epidemiology/biostatistics from the University of California, Berkeley.
+Prior to joining the Foundation in 2012, she served as a public health fellow in the National Highway Traffic Safety Administration’s Office of Behavioral Safety Research, and as a researcher at the University of California, Berkeley’s Safe Transportation Research & Education Center.
+Her research has been published in scientific journals including Accident Analysis & Prevention, American Journal of Epidemiology, and Journal of Safety Research.
+She is a member of the Transportation Research Board’s Impairment in Transportation Committee and serves as a reviewer for several journals.
+Arnold holds a Road Safety Professional Level 1 (RSP1) certification and a master’s degree in public health with a focus in epidemiology/biostatistics from the University of California, Berkeley.

 March 2022 // Research Brief

 Self-Reported Risky Driving in Relation to Changes in Amount of Driving During the COVID-19 Pandemic

 Objective Driving Data in the LongROAD Study: An Overview of Changes to Data Collection Procedures from a Datalogger to a Travel App